Bahrain's Dairy Industry Overview

 Key Dairy Enterprises

-- Awal Dairy: A pioneer in the local dairy processing industry, known for a range of milk and cheese products tailored for local tastes.
+Awal Dairy: A local leader in dairy processing that provides a range of milk and cheese products tailored to the tastes of Bahraini consumers.

 Export and Import of Dairy Products